Gospel & Universe

 and in the 20th century decoding of DNA, the astronomy of Hubble, and the existentialism of Sartre and Camus.

 One of the great facilitators of Western doubt is the free thinking that open societies encourage.
-In this sense it’s not necessarily coincidental that Bruno writes about infinite space, and Galileo about geocentrism, immediately after the Italian Renaissance.
-Nor is it necessarily coincidental that Huxley defines agnosticism in the two decades after 1859, which is the year Fitzgerald publishes his translation of Khayyam, the same year Darwin publishes his radical theory about life on Earth, and the same year Mill publishes his view on liberalism, a view that has inspired free societies for the last 250 years.
+In this sense it’s no coincidence that Bruno writes about infinite space, and Galileo about geocentrism, immediately after the Italian Renaissance.
+Nor is it a coincidence that Huxley defines agnosticism in the two decades after 1859, the year Darwin publishes his radical theory about life on Earth.
+1859 is also the year Mill publishes his view on liberalism, a view that has inspired free societies for the last 150 years.

 🪐